frontegg/terraform-provider-frontegg/docs/resources/workspace.md

 - `bulk_tenants_invites_email` (Block List, Max: 1) Configures the bulk tenants invite email. (see [below for nested schema](#nestedblock--bulk_tenants_invites_email))
 - `captcha_policy` (Block List, Max: 1) Configures the CAPTCHA policy in the signup form. (see [below for nested schema](#nestedblock--captcha_policy))
 - `custom_domains` (Set of String) List of custom domains at which Frontegg services will be reachable.
-Can contain maximum 2 domains.
   You must configure CNAME and TXT records for each domain, you can get record values from the portal.
 - `facebook_social_login` (Block List, Max: 1) Configures social login with Facebook. (see [below for nested schema](#nestedblock--facebook_social_login))
 - `github_social_login` (Block List, Max: 1) Configures social login with GitHub. (see [below for nested schema](#nestedblock--github_social_login))